googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 The key fields of the variants table that will be frequently referenced in this lab are:

+.. container:: list-with-list-items-bottom-padded

   * reference_name

     The reference on which this variant occurs. (such as "chr20" or "X")

   * start

     The position at which this variant occurs (0-based).
 This corresponds to the first base of the string of reference bases.

   * end

     The end position (0-based) of this variant.
 This corresponds to the first base after the last base in the reference allele.
 So, the length of the reference allele is (end - start).

   * reference_bases

     The reference bases for this variant.
 They start at the given position.

   * alternate_bases

     The bases that appear instead of the reference bases.

 and

+.. container:: list-with-list-items-bottom-padded

   * call

     The variant calls for this particular variant.

 The first set of fields are what makes a ``variant`` record unique.